josdem/hugo/content/techtalk/spring/spring_webflux_security.md

 +++
-title =  "Spring Webflux Security" date = "2018-04-10T09:46:11-05:00"
-tags = ["josdem", "techtalks","programming","technology", "webflux", "spring security"] categories = ["techtalk", "code"]
+title =  "Spring Webflux Security" categories = ["techtalk", "code","spring webflux"] tags = ["josdem", "techtalks","programming","technology", "webflux", "spring security","spring webflux"]
+date = "2018-04-10T09:46:11-05:00"
+description = "Spring Security is a powerful and highly customizable authentication and access-control framework.
+In this example I will show you how to integrate it to your Spring Reactive Webflux project."
 +++

 Spring Security is a powerful and highly customizable authentication and access-control framework.
 In this example I will show you how to integrate it to your Spring Reactive Webflux project.